ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aa.md

 The language used in the card here—such as "confirms," "accepts," etc.—still clearly explains to users what is happening: that entities are checking details and asserting an opinionated "clearance" of certain aspects, such as build provenance or expected origin.
 However, users often jump to "verified!" assumptions.
 The term "verification" should only be used when a platform is prepared to accept the risk of users assuming full safety of a package when this word is present.

 ![A screenshot of the medium level AA UI that uses a large, segmented container box with PyPI colors](/attestations-style-guide/images/medium-box-requirements-3.png "A screenshot of the medium level AA UI that uses a large, segmented container box with PyPI colors")
+_A screenshot of the medium level AA UI that uses a large, segmented container box with PyPI colors_

 Medium design that users least preferred.